-2.2.2 Retail market characteristics
+2.2.2 Retail Market Characteristics

 An important intermediate step between producers and consumers when determining price levels is the retail market.
 In effect, retailers set the prices of most consumer goods.
 Therefore, when it comes to market structure, what matters for the prices consumers pay is competition both at the producers' and at the retailers' market.
 One way to measure retail market competition is through concentration measures, such as the Herfindahl-Hirschman Index (HHI).
-However, when assessing the market power of retailers it is important to account not only for downstream market competition (i.e. with respect to consumers) but also for upstream market competition (i.e. with respect to producers, 'buying power' of retailers), as the latter will determine significantly the price at which the retailer buys the product from the producer.^{23,24} Recent research has found that concentration and prices tend to move in the same direction when looking at downstream market competition whereas they tend to be negatively related at the buying group level (see Ciapanna and Rondinelli, 2014).
+However, when assessing the market power of retailers it is important to account not only for downstream market competition (i.e. with respect to consumers) but also for upstream market competition (i.e. with respect to producers, 'buying power' of retailers), as the latter will determine significantly the price at which the retailer buys the product from the producer.
+Recent research has found that concentration and prices tend to move in the same direction when looking at downstream market competition- towards the consumer- whereas they tend to be negatively related when looking at upstream market completion-at the buying group level (see Ciapanna and Rondinelli 2014).

-In order to explore whether differences in retail market competition matter for price differences in the euro area we use two measures of retail market competition.25 In particular, these measures are HHIs based on the market share of retailers in terms of sales area in square meters and capture both downstream and upstream market competition.
-Local (5km radius) and regional HHI indices are calculated from a unique dataset

-22 In the classical monopolistic competition model, the category price level j would not rise at all, as each seller's market share is approximately zero.
+In order to explore whether differences in retail market competition matter for price differences in the euro area we use two measures of retail market competition.
+In particular, these measures are HHI's based on the market share of retailers in terms of sales area in square meters and capture both downstream and upstream market competition.
+Local (5 km radius) and regional HHI indices are calculated from a unique dataset encompassing the exact location of over 100,000 individual grocery stores across the euro area, for 2010.
+We present in Table 2 the local and regional HHI indices for downstream market competition-parent company level-and the upstream retail market competition -buying group level.
+As Table 2 shows, there are significant cross-country differences in retail each seller's market share is approximately zero.
 Hence, his/her price does not enter the category price level in a significant manner and the "own price" effect is zero.